Harry Gauss: Club career

+Managerial career

 London City

-Gauss played in the National Soccer League in 1971 with London German Canadians.
-He re-signed with London for the 1972 season.
-In 1973, his father Markus Gauss the former vice-president of German Canadian FC formed London City after acquiring the club's National Soccer League franchise rights.
-The elder Gauss would serve as the club's president, while his son Harry originally featured as a player for the organization.
-After a short stint as a player Harry began making the transition to the administrative field as the club's general manager.
-In 1979, a notable event occurred at the NSL annual general meeting, where several club representatives were rejected access to the meeting after London City representative Harry forwarded the motion of expelling club members who had failed in paying league dues.
+After a short stint as a player, he began making the transition to the administrative field as the club's general manager.
 After departing the league in 1984 the team returned for the 1990 season after purchasing the rights from London Marconi.

 He would also incorporate the role of head coach into his resume as he assumed the responsibility for the 1990 season.
 In 1993, the Canadian Soccer League merged with the NSL to form the Canadian National Soccer League (CNSL), where Gauss was named a league director.
 In 1998, the CNSL formed an alliance with the Ontario Soccer Association, and created the Canadian Professional Soccer League (CPSL) with London City as a charter member.
 Gauss accomplished his most notable achievement as a head coach in the 2003 Open Canada Cup tournament, where he secured the club's first piece of silverware.
 In 2004, he was selected as the head coach for the CPSL all-star match against Boavista F.C.

 In 2007, he stepped a side from his active club role to concentrate on his health after being diagnosed with cancer and turned club operations over to his son Ryan.
 The Ontario Soccer Association awarded him for his 20 years of services to the sport with the Individual Meritorious Service Award.
 The Canadian Soccer League honored him by establishing the Harry Paul Gauss Award for individuals within the league who had demonstrated support, commitment and allegiance.
 On 31 October 2009 he lost a three-year battle with brain cancer after undergoing a 12-hour operation, a week before Christmas in 2006.
 In 2010, he was posthumously inducted into the Western Ontario Soccer League Hall of Fame.

 Gauss was instrumental in establishing London City as a developing ground by providing experience to young players to the professional level.